 Ingredients:

-- Eggs: Eggs and egg yolks are used in the choux pastry and the lemon pastry filling.
+- Eggs: Eggs and egg yolks are used in the choux lemon pastry recipe and the lemon filling for the cream puffs.

-- Sugar: We use two kinds here—granulated sugar in the pastry cream and powdered sugar to dust the cream puffs.
+- Sugar: We use two kinds here—granulated sugar in the lemon pastry cream recipe and powdered sugar to dust the cream puffs.

 - Flour: Use all-purpose flour; my go-to brand is King Arthur Baking.